Twasi/twasi-docs/docs/core-concepts/twasi-command.md

 title: The Twasi-Command
 ---

 > This documentation is not related to the twasi-command-plugin that allows users to create their own commands.
-Here you can learn about the commands that can be registered by Twasi-Plugins.
+Here you can learn more about the commands that can be registered by Twasi-plugins.

-## What is a Twasi-Command?
+## What is a Twasi-command?

 You can use commands to control the bot from your Twitch chat.
 A command is quite similar to a normal chat message, but starts with a given prefix.
-Be default this is "!" (you can change that in the twasi.yml file in the root folder of your Twasi-Core instance).
+By default this is "!" (you can change that in the twasi.yml file in the root folder of your Twasi-Core instance).

-Twasi-Commands can be implemented using a controller class.
+Twasi-commands can be implemented by using a controller class.
 This is a class dedicated to executing one certain command.
 You can learn more about that [here](/docs/getting-started/plugin-commands).

 ## What does a Twasi-Command consist of?

 ### Simple commands

-Simple Twasi-Commands consist of three main parts:
+Simple Twasi-commands are made up of three main parts:

 - The prefix ('!' by default)
 - The command name